ucg8j/blog/posts/pragmatic-programmer-review.md

 I've not observed anyone creating a mini-language during a project.
 What I think is more practical and occurs in real-world projects is creating packages of functions whose scope is limited to a particular domain.
 Such that the ontological representation, the digital recreation of real world concepts happens with a set of classes and/or functions that map to the domain.

 #### Chp 3 - The Basic Tools
 This chapter discusses tools that a pragmatic programmer should have in their tool kit.
-Inevitable the technological tools have changed in the intervening years.
+Inevitably the technological tools have changed in the intervening years.
 Well, eMacs and Vi are still around, but the recommended plugins etc. are out of date.
-If you don't have a good toolset already, I'd recommend going through the MIT's [The Missing Semester of Your CS Education.](https://missing.csail.mit.edu/)
+If you don't have a good toolset already, I'd recommend going through MIT's [The Missing Semester of Your CS Education.](https://missing.csail.mit.edu/)

 ## ✅ Major (Useful) Points of the Book